anandkr369/todo-boardInfinity/README.md

 -**Redux Toolkit**:

-Purpose: Redux Toolkit is used for managing the application's state in a predictable way.
+-Purpose: Redux Toolkit is used for managing the application's state in a predictable way.
 It simplifies the process of setting up a Redux store and provides tools for writing Redux logic more efficiently.
-Setup: The store.js file configures the Redux store, integrating slices for tasks and other potential states.
+-Setup: The store.js file configures the Redux store, integrating slices for tasks and other potential states.
-Tasks Slice: The tasksSlice.js file defines the state structure for tasks and includes reducers and actions for handling task-related operations such as fetching, updating, adding, and deleting tasks.
+-Tasks Slice: The tasksSlice.js file defines the state structure for tasks and includes reducers and actions for handling task-related operations such as fetching, updating, adding, and deleting tasks.
-Thunks: Asynchronous operations such as fetching tasks from an API are handled using thunk actions in the tasksSlice.js file.
+-Thunks: Asynchronous operations such as fetching tasks from an API are handled using thunk actions in the tasksSlice.js file.
-Selectors: The application uses selectors to access specific pieces of state from the Redux store.
+-Selectors: The application uses selectors to access specific pieces of state from the Redux store.
 For example, useSelector is used in components to retrieve tasks and manage their display.

 #### Actions:

-**addTask**: Adds a new task to the state which gets saved to firebase database.
+-**addTask**: Adds a new task to the state which gets saved to firebase database.
-**updateTask**: Updates an existing task based on its id.
+-**updateTask**: Updates an existing task based on its id.
-**deleteTask**: Removes a task from the state by its id.
+-**deleteTask**: Removes a task from the state by its id.
-**dndTask**: click on the 6 dots icon on task side bar and drag it to the other section
+-**dndTask**: click on the 6 dots icon on task side bar and drag it to the other section
 ## Deployment

 The application is deployed on Vercel and can be accessed [here](https://todo-board-infinity-kappa.vercel.app/).